Phoenix Racing (NASCAR team): Gander RV & Outdoors Truck Series

+Truck No. 09 history

+In 2004, Phoenix Racing fielded the No. 09 Dodge truck for Jimmy Spencer at Richmond, with sponsorship from Miccosukee.
+Spencer would blow an engine with 12 laps remaining in the race and finish 28th.

 Truck No. 5 history

 On March 3, 2020, it was announced that Phoenix Racing and both former Truck Series teams Billy Ballew Motorsports and Wauters Motorsports would jointly be restarted and returning to the series with Erik Jones running at Homestead as he sought the Kyle Busch US$100,000 bounty.
 However, Ballew stated the team had no plans to return besides the one race.
 Following the postponement of the Homestead race due to the COVID-19 pandemic, Jones was announced to compete at Charlotte.
 Due to the cancellation of qualifying runs, he was unable to make the starting field.

 ARCA Menards Series East

 In 2022, the team made their debut in the ARCA Menards Series East.
 Jake Finch, the son of James Finch, made his debut in the No. 1 car at Pensacola.
 Finch would return to his family team and the No. 1 car for the East Series race at Nashville.
 He would start on the pole, lead 44 laps and finish second in the race.
 In both of his East Series races for Phoenix Racing, Finch drove an unbadged Toyota.